oclaros/recipe-box/readme.md

 You will need css-loader and styles-loader for webpack to load/inject css

 ## Installing
-Because I use bootstrap 4, webpack.confi.js that I use from **barebones-react**, must be modified to remove the options in the css-loader.
+Because I use bootstrap 4, webpack.confi.js that I use from **barebones-react** must be modified to remove the options in the css-loader.
 The result should look like
 ```
 {
   test: /\.css$/,